Loading...

 We're now onto our second task of the day.

-Why might they consider it immoral and improper?
 Remember from our definitions that immoral and improper means something that is socially and morally unacceptable.

 You might consider the following ideas.

-The atmosphere inside the theatre.
+The atmosphere inside the theater.

 So think about the fact it was very riotous atmosphere where people ate and drank and interacted with the actors.